greje656/Questions/validation.md

 ### Investigating material differences ###

 The first thing we noticed is an excess in reflection intensity for reflections with a large incident angles.
 Arnold supports [light path expressions](https://support.solidangle.com/display/A5AFMUG/Introduction+to+Light+Path+Expressions) which made it very easy to identify which term caused the difference between ours and their results.
-In this particular case we quickly identified that we had an energy conservation issue due to a double contribution of the fresnel and diffuse terms:
+In this particular case we quickly identified that we had an energy conservation issue due to a double contribution of the Fresnel and diffuse terms:

 ![](images/fix1.jpg)